linfaxin/AndroidUI-CLI/res/image/README.md

 Don't put large images here, don't forget to compress the image.

-If you don't want the image files to be built into js, you can put them to 'assets', and load with url like : 'assets/xxx.png'.
+If you don't want the image files to be built into js, you can put them to 'assets', and load with url like : 'assets/xxx.png'

-Note: not support .9.png yet, will to implement it later.